gabezuckerman/Plasticity1/README.md

 See plasticity2.Rmd for main body of code

-Movement data code for determining ranges based on timing can be found in the movement scripts folder
+Movement data code for determining ranges based on timing can be found in the movementScripts folder

 Covariate extraction code can be found in covariate folder under for each covariate